YBL123/sei-group-project/README.md

 ![plntfy create](readme-create.png)

+When the user adds a new plant to their portfolio they are able to add it's scientific name, upload an image and use the ### auto-complete location ### search in put to enter the plant's location.

+* insert snippet

+* insert close up image showing auto-complete location

 ### Plant Page

 ![plntfy page](readme-show.png)

+### Plant Page - Map Thumbnail

+* insert code snippet

+* inset image

+### Likes

+* able to do so from index or in plant page

+* stays even when reloading page

+* insert code snippet

+* insert image

+### Comments

+*  able to do so on plant page

+* add comment

+* insert code snippet

+* delete comment

+* insert code snippet

+* show more, show less

+* insert code snippet

+* insert image

 ### Profile Page

 ![plntfy profile](readme-profile.png)

-When the user adds a new plant to their portfolio they are able to add it's scientific name, upload an image and use the auto-complete location search in put to enter the plant's location.

 ## Wins